What made you enter the iAwards?

 We first wanted to enter the iAwards to showcase our HappyNess app and open people’s eyes to the massive problem that is in our local community.
 The iAwards was a way for us to take off on our tech journey and get our big break.
 We were able to attend the National iAwards in Melbourne, were invited to China for the Asia Pacific ICT Awards, and made an appearance on the Today Show with AIIA CEO, Rob Fitzpatrick.
 The iAwards has done so much for us and we don’t regret entering it at all!

 Team HappyNess would strongly recommend entering the iAwards.
 It has given us the most amazing opportunities.
 The night that we won the National iAwards was the best night of our lives.
 The iAwards is a great chance for you to start an innovative company, app or a piece of technology!
 It was our chance to learn how to code, have an amazing story to tell and most importantly, change the lives of young girls and prove that girls can do anything.
 If you have an amazing idea that is innovative, then enter the iAwards!

 What did you learn from pitching at the National iAwards?

-What advice would you give other young innovators considering entering?
+What advice/tips would you give to young innovators considering entering?

-How does it feel to have won the Consumer Markets iAward at the National iAwards?
+How does it feel to win the Junior Students iAward at the National iAwards?

-Do you have a fun fact about your iAwards journey?
+Do you have any fun facts about your iAwards Journey?